-The AEM20940 is a full-featured energy efficient power management circuit able to charge a storage element (battery or supercapacitor, connected to BATT) from an energy source (connected to SRC) as well as to supply loads at different operating voltages through two power supplying LDO regulators (LVOUT and HVOUT).
+The AEM30940 is a full-featured energy efficient power management circuit able to charge a storage element (battery or supercapacitor, connected to BATT) from an energy source (connected to SRC) as well as to supply loads at different operating voltages through two power supplying LDO regulators (LVOUT and HVOUT).

-The heart of the AEM20940 is a cascade of two regulated switching converters, namely the boost converter and the buck converter with high-power conversion efficiencies (See Page 18).
+The heart of the AEM30940 is a cascade of two regulated switching converters, namely the boost converter and the buck converter with high-power conversion efficiencies (See Page 18).

-At first start-up, as soon as a required cold-start voltage of 380 mV and a scant amount of power of just 100 μ W available from the harvested energy source, the AEM coldstarts.
-With an external optional module, the cold-start voltage can be reduced to 60 mV for a scant amount of power of just 150 μ W. After the cold start, the AEM can extract the power available from the source as long as the input voltage is comprised between 50 mV and 5 V. Note that the STONBATT pin make it possible to bypass the cold-start procedure using the pre-charged storage element to start the AEM20940 (see Page 11).
+At first start-up, as soon as a required cold-start voltage of 380 mV and a scant amount of power of just $3\,\mu W$ available from the harvested energy source, the AEM coldstarts.
+After the cold start, the AEM can extract the power available from the source as long as the input voltage is comprised between 50 mV and 5 V.

 Through three configuration pins (CFG[2:0]), the user can select a specific operating mode from a range of seven modes that cover most application requirements without any dedicated external component.
 Those operating modes define the LDO output voltages and the protection levels of the storage element.
+Note that a custom mode allows the user to define his own storage element protection levels and the output voltage of the high-voltage LDO (See Page 11).
+The Maximum Power Point (MPP) ratio can be configured using two configuration pins (SELMPP[1:0]) (See Page 12).

-The Maximum Power Point (MPP) ratio can be configured using two configuration pins (SELMPP[1:0]) (See Page 11).
 Two logic control pins are provided (ENLV and ENHV) to dynamically activate or deactivate the LDO regulators that supply the low- and high-voltage load, respectively.
 The status pin STATUS[0] alerts the user that the LDOs are operational and can be enabled.
 This signal can also be used to enable an optional external regulator.